somso2e/smuthi/README.rst

 Author: Amos Egel (amos.egel@gmail.com).

-The following persons have contributed to the project: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Alexey Kuznetsov, Lorenzo Pattelli.
+The following persons have contributed to the project: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Alexey Kuznetsov, Lorenzo Pattelli, Parker Wray.

 We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Giacomo Mazzamuto, Ilia Rasskazov as well as Fabio Mangini for bug reports, useful comments and smaller code additions and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.